-Your email address can reveal a substantial amount of personal information including your full name, phone number, home address, place of work, social media profiles and other online accounts.
+With just your email address, someone can gain access to your personal information and potentially steal your identity.
+Your email address can reveal details such as your full name, phone number, home address, place of work, social media profiles and other online accounts.

-Keep reading to learn what information someone can get from your email address, whether your identity can be stolen and how to keep your email address safe.
+Continue reading to learn what information someone can get from your email address, how your identity can be stolen and how to keep your email address safe.

 Information someone can get from your email address

-From just your email address, someone can gain access to a variety of information.
-People can do this by using a reverse email search tool – where anyone can enter an email address online, sometimes at no cost – to see what information is associated with it.
+Someone can gain your Personally Identifiable Information (PII) just by knowing your email address.
+This is possible through reverse email search tools, which allow anyone to enter an email address online, sometimes at no cost, to see what information is associated with it.
 Here are some kinds of personal information someone can get about you just by knowing your email address:

 - Full name